zuplo/docs/docs/developer-portal/theme.md

 }
 ```

-The logo of the portal is set via the `logoUrl` configuration option, but sometimes you need to override this for themes.
-You can do so using the `.theme-logo` css property.
+The logo of the portal is set via the css class `.theme-logo`.

 ```css
 .dark {